 Title: Geologic Atlas of Stevens County by Joe Barreca

-Review: Of the three atlases I have by Joe this is the one that I have used the most and it also contains the most listings.
+Review: Of the three atlases I have by Joe, this is the one that I have used the most, and it also contains the most listings.
 I have found to all listings be very accurate.
 The quality of the printing is excellent and the summary of the area’s geological past is very well written.
 This atlas contains the location of 960 mines and their associated minerals.
-These atlases might cost a fair amount but in my opinion they are well worth it since they contain information you can not easily find anywhere else and they are beautifully printed in color and on very high quality paper.
+These atlases might cost a fair amount, but in my opinion they are well worth it since they contain information you cannot easily find anywhere else, and they are beautifully printed in color and on very high-quality paper.